Lab route

 1. Fill your merge board with starter bombs.

-2. Combine matching bombs until a stronger nuke appears.
+2. Combine matching bombs until a stronger nuke unlocks.

 4. Lock the base before launching at players.